|

 183. Slow it down: Use a tape recorder

-with a pitch control to slow difficult parts down.
+with a pitch control to slow difficult drum parts down.
 It makes

 184. For motivation and/or a point